-Parameter Description Application rule editing Rules name A name for the rule for easier identification.
+Parameter Description Rules name A name for the rule for easier identification.
 Interface A WAN connection to which this rule will be assigned.
-Incoming port and protocol settings Protocol A protocol to which this rule will be applied upon receiving data to the specified port or port range.
-Starting port/ Ending port A range of the router's ports which will be open to receive data from the external network (incoming traffic).
+Port range Incoming A range of the router's ports which will be open to receive data from the external network (incoming traffic).
 Specify the start and the end value for the port range.
-If you need to specify one port, enter the needed value in the Starting port field and leave the Ending port field blank.
-Outgoing port and protocol settings Protocol A protocol to which this rule will be applied upon transferring data from the specified port or port range.
-Starting port/ Ending port A range of the router's ports from which data are transferred to the external network (outgoing traffic).
+Outgoing A range of the router's ports from which data are transferred to the external network (outgoing traffic).
 Specify the start and the end value for the port range.
-If you need to specify one port, enter the needed value in the Starting port field and leave the Ending port field blank.
+Protocol Incoming A protocol to which this rule will be applied upon receiving data to the specified port range.